Nepal Trekking Sale On NowBook Now & Save

 EUR, AUD, GBP and USD in good condition can be exchanged in China.
 We recommend withdrawing or exchanging enough cash in major cities to cover expenses between destinations.

 Credit card payments and ATMs that accept international cards are available in major cities such as Beijing, Xi’an, Lanzhou, and Urumqi, but may not be accessible in smaller towns.
 We recommend withdrawing or exchanging enough cash while in the larger cities to cover expenses between destinations.
 In cases where no ATM is available, your guide can assist with currency exchange.
-Please note that mobile payments like Alipay and WeChat Pay are now widely used throughout China.
+Please note that mobile payments like Alipay and WeChat Pay are now widely used and Alipay tap is now the easiest method of payment within China.
+The app can be downloaded before departure.
 While international travellers may not always be able to use these platforms directly, our local guide will be available to assist with any payment situations that arise.

 +86